98189per/shogiBot/README.md

 Requires node.js with packages `child_process` and `discord.js`
 ![Shogi Piece](oushou.jpeg)
 Poorly cobbled together by me only a week after I learned how to play.
-Curretly *somewhat close* to being done.
+Curretly *fairly close* to being done.
 Check back for updates.
 ## Basic Commands
 `s.help`
 `s.rules`